 GUIDED GLACIER PARK HALF-DAY SNOWSHOE TOURS

 If you can walk, you can snowshoe!
 Half-day guided snowshoe tours offer a low-key non-technical way to experience Glacier Park’s winter wilderness.
-Highlights often include crossing Ole Creek on a suspension bridge and climbing to views of Essex and the peaks of the Flathead Range On the way we read abundant animal sign and pass under towering Larch trees over three hundred years old.
+Highlights often include crossing Ole Creek on a suspension bridge and climbing to views of Essex and the peaks of the Flathead Range.
+On the way we read abundant animal signs and pass under towering Larch trees over three hundred years old.
 Since most first time snowshoers can travel on terrain that would challenge strong intermediate skiers, options for snowshoe tours include climbing one of several nearby peaks via a safe forested ridge.
-Rental equipment is available and bring a snack!
+Rental equipment is available.
+Bring a snack and water.

 A PSIA-certified track instructor, Mark has a passion for all forms of Nordic skiing.
 FYI: He has led more backcountry skiing & snowshoeing trips in Glacier National Park than any other area guide.